Local political campaigns in a digital world

 But least on the local level, we should be able to cut through the nonsense.

-We know the issues and the candidates are willing to engage on them.
+We know the issues, and the candidates are willing to engage with them.

 So how do we get there?

-Most candidates have a bias towards "retail" campaigning of meeting people 1-on-1 in public.
-It's the most pleasurable, and carries the least risk (particularly with no cameras rolling, as they might be on larger campaigns).
+In local election, most candidates have a bias away from social media towards "retail" campaigning of meeting people 1-on-1 in public.
+It's the most enjoyable, and carries the least risk (particularly with no cameras rolling, as they might be on larger campaigns).
 The downside is that it doesn't at all scale.
 You can only reach so many people at the train station or the farmer's market.
-To scale, to reach more people, this is why the printing press and all other forms of mass media were invented.
-Putting out written statements has been part of American democratic practice since they beginning.
-The traditional media still plays this role.
-As does the Internet.
+To scale, that is to reach vastly more people, one needs media of any kind.

 The obvious public platform today is Facebook - particularly for local elections where "retail conversations" can, and do, happen.
-Civic groups have been established in local communities, and moderators often do a fair part in ensuring that the participants are in fact members of the community and well-behaved.
-While discussions are not without controversy and rancor -- people still learn what the issues are.
+Civic groups have been established in local communities, and moderators often do a fair part of ensuring that the participants are, in fact, members of the community and well-behaved.
+While discussions are not without controversy and rancor, people still learn what the issues are, and which candidates have which positions (see also The Public Opinion Matrix)